BLADE: Bayesian Langevin Active Discovery with Replica Exchange for Identification of Complex Systems: Data-Efficient System Discovery with Active Learning

 Training begins with an initial set of 20 randomly selected data.
 In each subsequent round, 10 additional data are selected via the specified acquisition functions and added to $\mathcal{M}$.
-After the first round of training with the initial data, the minimum $d(\mathbf{u})$ is $6.769 \times 10^{-11}$, while the maximum $d(\mathbf{u})$ is $1.443$, indicating a significant relative difference of more than $10^{10}$, so density adjustment is performed.
-Here, we adopt $\lambda=0.5, \alpha =0.3$.
-As shown in Figure~\ref{fig:burgers-al}, AL with a hybrid acquisition function performs better, requiring fewer training points.
-The threshold $\textit{Tol}$ is set to 0.3, and experiments with other acquisition functions are carried out for the same number of rounds as the uncertainty+space-filling acquisition function.
-The hybrid method identifies the correct candidate functions with 50 points, while the Uncertainty method and the Random method are left with only 4 and 7 basis functions, respectively.
-For the error bar to drop below $10^{-2}$, the random sampling strategy requires 90 data, whereas the hybrid strategy only requires 50 data, reducing the required measurements by 44\%.
+The tolerance of convergence $\textit{Tol}$ is set to 0.3, and experiments with other acquisition functions are carried out for the same number of rounds as the uncertainty+space-filling acquisition function.
+Following the initial training phase, the values of $d(\mathbf{u})$ ranged from a minimum of $6.769 \times 10^{-11}$ to a maximum of $1.443$.
+This substantial relative difference, exceeding ten orders of magnitude, prompted a density adjustment with parameters set to $\lambda=0.5, \alpha =0.3$.
+As shown in Figure~\ref{fig:burgers-al}, AL approach utilizing a hybrid acquisition function demonstrates enhanced data efficiency, achieving strong performance with a reduced number of training points.
+The hybrid method identifies the correct candidate functions with 50 points, while the uncertainty method and the random method are left with 4 and 7 basis functions, respectively.
+For the Total Error Bar to drop below $10^{-2}$, the random sampling strategy requires 90 data, whereas the hybrid strategy only requires 50 data, which reduces the required measurements by 44\%.
 As shown in Table \ref{table: burgers-al}, the random sampling approach results in an equation contaminated with extraneous terms such as $u, u^2, uu_x, u_x u_{xx}$, which deviate significantly from the true system.
-This suggests that randomly selected training points fail to capture the underlying physics, leading to overfitting or the inclusion of spurious terms.
+This suggests that randomly selected training points may not be able to adequately capture the underlying physics, leading to overfitting or the inclusion of spurious terms.
 On the other hand, uncertainty-based sampling shows improvement by reducing the number of incorrect terms.
-However, the coefficient estimates remain suboptimal, particularly for the nonlinear interaction term $u \frac{\partial u}{\partial x}$.
+However, the coefficient estimates remain suboptimal, particularly for the non-linear interaction term $u \frac{\partial u}{\partial x}$.
 This indicates that an uncertainty-only acquisition function may still suffer from biased selection, potentially over-exploring regions with high variance while neglecting global representativeness.
-The hybrid uncertainty+space-filling strategy demonstrates the most accurate identification of the governing equation.
+The hybrid uncertainty+space-filling strategy demonstrates the most accurate identification of the governing equations.
 The identified terms match the true system structure, and the coefficient values closely approximate their theoretical counterparts.
 This highlights the advantage of balancing exploration (uncertainty) and diversity (space-filling) when selecting training points, leading to more robust equation discovery with fewer data points.